Studies in Additive Number Theory by Circles of Partition: The Circle of Partition

 \end{definition}

-It is important to point out that the \textbf{median} of the weights of each co-axis point coincides with the center of the underlying CoP if it exists.
-That is to say, given all the real axes of the CoP $\mathcal{C}(n,\mathbb{M})$ as then the following relations hold which is equivalent to the conditions for any of the pair of real axes $\mathbb{L}_{[u_i],[v_i]},\mathbb{L}_{[u_j],[v_j]}$ for $1\leq i,j\leq k$ and
+It is important to state that the \emph{median} of the weights of each co-axis point coincides with the center of the underlying CoP if it exists.
+That is, given all the real axes of the CoP $\mathcal{C}(n,\mathbb{M})$